French's and Illumination Give Mustard a Minions Makeover

 A post shared by French's (@frenchs)

-Furthermore, these entertainment tie-ins temporarily reinvent familiar products without changing their core formula, with the green mustard itself acting as the campaign’s strongest marketing device.
+These entertainment tie-ins temporarily reinvent familiar products without changing their core formula.

 • Use visual disruption to stand out at retail: A small product change can create outsized attention when shoppers instantly notice it on shelves.

-• Movie tie-ins can drive more interest when the product becomes part of the story: Liquid Death previously did something similar with the film "Running Man," where its drink became part of the actual movie.
-French’s followed suit, integrating the film directly into the mustard transformation itself.
+• Make the product part of the story.
+Liquid Death did this with "Running Man," and French's followed the same logic, integrating the film directly into the mustard transformation.

-• Don't stop with the product: Interactive moments help create buzz around limited-edition promos, turning them into shareable online conversation starters.
+• Don't stop with the product launch: Interactive moments help create buzz, becoming shareable online conversation starters.

 Our Take: Can Grocery Brands Keep Winning With Movie Tie-Ins?